 Boston, a national leader in green building, is promoting the next generation of high performance deep green buildings.
-The Mayor’s E+ Green Building Program is demonstrating, and proving, the feasibility of regenerative multi-unit residential buildings and bring energy and environmentally positive homes to Boston’s neighborhoods.
+The City's E+ Green Building Program is demonstrating, and proving, the feasibility of regenerative multi-unit residential buildings and bringing energy and environmentally positive homes to Boston’s neighborhoods.

 In September 2011, the BPDA announced the selection of development teams for the first round of E+ Green Building sites.
 Together, the three selected teams have completed ten units of energy positive (E+) LEED Platinum housing including two deed restricted affordable units.
 Through their efforts we have proven the feasibility and piloted the practices for the next generation of urban housing in Boston's Highland Park and Jamaica Plain neighborhoods.
 For more information, see the BPDA News & Updates.